 Termite management methods can be just one of the following, or a combination:

-Spinifex Pest Control holds a Queensland BSA licence for termite management for new and existing building work as well as certification to install termite management systems.
+Spinifex Pest Control holds a QBCC licence for termite management for new and existing building work as well as certification to install termite management systems.
 We can provide you with all the necessary forms and certificates for submission to council as well as ongoing information and reminders for continued termite management.

 Speak to a termite professional today on (07) 4725 3666 or send us an enquiry and we will contact you.